 Payment distributor - a company that is used to collect payments from you and distribute them to your creditors.

 Your payment will be split in relation to the size of your debts.
 For example, if you have rent arrears of £2,000 and a store card debt of £750, your landlord will receive a larger payment than the store card lender.

 If your application for a debt payment programme is successful and you keep up with your payments, your lenders will not be allowed to take any further action to enforce the debt, such as getting a court order instructing your employer to pay part of your wages directly to them.

 Applying to the Debt Arrangement Scheme

 You can't apply directly to the Debt Arrangement Scheme.
 Instead, you need to ask a money adviser to make an application on your behalf.
-You can find contact details for a money adviser in your area at the moneyscotland website.

 Your application for a debt payment programme will be considered by a Debt Arrangement Scheme administrator.
 They will ask your creditors if they consent to you taking part in the programme.
 However, all the creditors may not need to give their consent in order for you to proceed with the programme.